 - To make the caramel, put the sugar and water in a saucepan.
 Heat on medium heat swirling the pan from time to time to spread the heat evenly.
 Do not stir.

-- When the colour turns amber, pour a little bit of the caramel in each ramequin.
-Tilt the ramequins to spread the caramel around and set aside.
+- When the color turns amber, pour a little bit of the caramel in each ramekin.
+Tilt the ramekins to spread the caramel around and set aside.

 - Now, make the crème : put the eggs and sugar in the TM bowl and mix 10 sec/speed 5.